nhsx/au-data-engineering/docs/source/adfpipelines.rst

   :alt: Data staging to a table in an Azure SQL database *Figure 1: Data staging to a table in an Azure SQL database*

-Pipeline to stage data (.csv file) from a time-stamped folder in Azure Datalake blob storage to a table in an Azure SQL database.
+Pipeline to stage data (`.csv` file) from a time-stamped folder in Azure Datalake blob storage to a table in an Azure SQL database.

- 1. Lookup the JSON configuration file for this pipeline.
+ 1. Lookup the `.json` configuration file for this pipeline.
  2. Set the source path (of data to be staged).
  3. Set the source file.
  4. Set the file system.